Pic: the medium sized beads of clear glass with an indeterminate interior colour

 Recently my field season in BC came and went by in a blur of time.
 It was a busy, but rewarding season on the Sunshine Coast, working with the shíshálh Nation and the shíshálh Archaeological Research Project.
 Our time was again spent excavating Snake Bay (which will be featured in a fantastic television show’s upcoming second season).
 We also spent a significant amount of time in the shíshálh’s Tems Swiya museum helping prepare their new exhibit on the facial reconstructions of four of their ancestors, known as the Ancient Chiefs (check these out for more information: Forbes, National Geographic).
 Stay tuned to our project blog in the next few months for more information about this year’s field season!

 Part of my time on the Sunshine Coast this summer was spent collecting a bit more data about the Sexwamin glass beads for my thesis (check out Part 1 for details on what I’ve been researching and what I know so far).
 I had two main goals this summer.
 The first was to spend some time in the museum taking better photographs and recounting all of the beads.
 The sign installation had been completed a year after I had started the project and I knew that some more beads had been collected, but I had no idea how many.
 I wanted to get the total counts of the beads and try to better subdivide them into individual colour and size categories.
 My second goal was to put a small excavation unit in the area where the beads had been collected in an attempt to photograph any sort of stratigraphic layers present.
-Almost more importantly, I also had a chance to present my research to the shíshálh Rights and Title office.
-I’m working with shíshálh history and it’s important to keep them involved in every way!
-I shared with them what I had found out about the glass beads and how their discovery added to what is known about the site from where they were found.
+And most importantly, I also had a chance to present my research to the shíshálh Rights and Title office.
+I’m working with shíshálh history and it’s important to keep them involved and updated in every way!
+I shared with them what I had found out about the glass beads and how uncovering them added to what is known about the site from where they were found.
 Happily they all found my research interesting and important to know!